Elysium (Pet Shop Boys album): Background and recording

 "When we were trying to think of the title I kept saying if we were George Michael we'd call this album Deep, because he tends to give things a direct title.
 And it is deep in terms of the sound—got a lot of sub-bass—it's sort of deep in terms of subject matter, the way it's expressed.
 But I think it's the Pet Shop Boys' most beautiful album."

 — – Neil Tennant on the album's perspective.

 Pet Shop Boys began writing the songs for the album in Berlin over an extended period in early 2011.
 Additional material was written during the Progress Live concert tour with Take That from May to July 2011.
 They also had two earlier songs, "Leaving" (2010) and "Requiem in Denim and Leopardskin" (2008), which became the opening and closing tracks.

 The duo wanted to make the album in Los Angeles.
 They first approached producer Jeff Bhasker, who did not respond, and their subsequent plan to work with Cliff Martinez fell through.
 They became interested in working with Andrew Dawson after seeing his name in the credits for the Kanye West albums 808s & Heartbreak (2008) and My Beautiful Dark Twisted Fantasy (2010).
 They liked the blend of electronic music and hip-hop on 808s & Heartbreak and were looking for someone who could give a different balance and more space to their sound.

 The album was recorded from January to March 2012.
-Pet Shop Boys wanted to use a lot of backing vocalists, and Dawson brought in two groups of singers: the Waters family, who have worked on many albums including Thriller (1982), and the a capella group Sonos.
+Pet Shop Boys wanted to use a lot of backing vocalists, and Dawson brought in two groups of singers: the Waters family, who have worked on many albums including Thriller (1982), and the a cappella group Sonos.
 They also drew on the talents of local session musicians, and an orchestra was recorded at Capitol Studios in Hollywood.

 Elysium was conceived as a mood album as opposed to a high-energy dance record.
 The song "Invisible", about growing older, became a template for the mood.
 Chris Lowe wanted to make a reflective and downbeat record.
 In the end, some songs they chose with Dawson's input, such as "Winner" and "A Face Like That", did not adhere to the theme.
 Lowe has described Elysium as having the same feel as Behaviour (1990), but "sonically I think it's very different."
 The duo considered HappySad as title of the album, but came up with the word Elysium during a walk in Elysian Park in Los Angeles.
 Lyrically, the album can be interpreted as "about being us at our stage in our life, doing what we do", according to Neil Tennant.